Welcome

 Our houses

 Our children are also organised into four houses which enable them to compete in teams for sporting events, to mix with different pupils for enrichment activities and to earn rewards for the benefit of the whole group.
-Our four houses are named after a diverse range of Yorkshire sports men and women who have performed at an international level and are excellent role-models of our 5 school values.
+Our four houses are named after a diverse range of Yorkshire sports men and women who have performed at an international level and are excellent role-models of our five school values.

 Burrow: Rob Burrow, ex-rugby league player for Leeds and Great Britain